 - Evidence of the family relationship to the military personnel (such as a copy of a birth or marriage certificate)

 - Proof that the family member is either a veteran or current active duty military.
 For example, you can provide a photocopy of the front and back of their military identification card (DD Form 1173).

 - 2 passport-style photographs, and

 - Any proof of additional favorable discretionary factors.

-USCIS schedules in interview for Parole in Place approval.
-The USCIS Los Angeles Field Office issues Parole in Place approvals to applicants and conducts interview in Room 1001.
-Upon approval, Parole in Place applicants receive approval notice for the I-131 and an I-94, Arrival/Departure Record.
+USCIS schedules an interview for Parole in Place approval.
+The USCIS Los Angeles Field Office issues Parole in Place approvals to applicants and conducts an interview in Room 1001.
+Upon approval, Parole in Place applicants receives approval notice for the I-131 and an I-94, Arrival/Departure Record.

 How do you get a Green Card after Parole in Place is Approved?

 If your application for Parole in Place is approved, you will have a valid I-94 and will then be deemed “inspected and admitted or paroled” into the United States.
 Thus, the I-94 effectively makes you eligible to adjust your status under INA § 245(a).
 This means that you will be able to file a family-based I-485 and obtain your permanent residence without leaving the U.S.

 Parole in Place applicants for adjustment of status must comply with all basic requirements as any I-485 applicant would, including: